Chapter 9: Mathematics in High School, Grades Nine and Ten

 Visual and Geometric Reasoning

-The third strand of the high school years with ideas from Discovering Shape and Space & Taking Wholes Apart, Putting Parts Together, is in visual and geometric reasoning.
+The third strand of the high school years with ideas from Discovering Shape and Space and Taking Wholes Apart, Putting Parts Together, is in visual and geometric reasoning.
 Students learn to construct and interpret mathematical models in visual and physical terms.
 They learn to describe patterns in shape, size, and location, representing patterns with drawings, coordinates, and vectors.
 Geometric ideas can be developed through experimentation and reasoning, while probabilistic ideas can be developed through geometric sample spaces.

-Students who are English learners are encouraged to use their developing English and native language assets (e.g., cognates, morphological awareness) and draw on their prior knowledge.
-Teachers can examine text and tasks for key language forms and structures, and general as well as discipline-specific, high-utility academic vocabulary words linked to the big ideas and connections.
+Students who are ELs are encouraged to use their developing English and native language assets (e.g., cognates, morphological awareness) and draw on their prior knowledge.
+Teachers can examine text and tasks for key language forms and structures, and general as well as discipline-specific, high-utility academic vocabulary words linked to the Big Ideas and connections.
 Teachers can provide purposeful scaffolds and supports to engage EL students in sustained mathematical discourse in multiple contexts to build academic language and knowledge.
 Planned and “just-in-time” scaffolds and supports provide multiple entry points for meaning making and sharing of ideas in mathematical ways and include representations, expression starters and builders, and targeted and high-utility academic vocabulary and language structures (e.g., problems, explanations, arguments, descriptions, and connections).
 Teachers guide deconstruction and/or co-construction of problems, investigations, arguments, explanations, descriptions, and connections.
 Clear and precise expressions, as well as cohesive writing, support stronger communication of mathematical concepts and practices.

 The following interview highlights an educator who is using digital tools to help students in this grade span express their thinking and collaborate with peers on problems, as well as to provide feedback and support as necessary.